When I ask new or emerging photographer what their biggest struggle with photography is, the same thing comes up time and time again: lack of time.

 As fun as a Google surf can be, if you have a plan and a goal written out, you are far more likely to stick to it, and get more done in the little time you have.

 Although you can be quite broad with your overall photography goals, I find it to be more helpful to break this down into smaller steps.
 Your overall goal might be to beautifully capture your day to day life, but there are so many different components to that it can become overwhelming.
 Think instead, what is the next step on my journey, and how can I achieve that?
 What tasks do I need to do in order to meet my goal?
 Then write them down!
 Review these goals regularly so you can see what you have achieved and what you still need to work on.

-)If you want to see what a roadmap for learning photography looks like, check out my Auto to Awesome course - it's all laid out, step by step)
+)If you want to see what a roadmap for learning photography looks like, check out the Auto to Awesome course - it's all laid out, step by step)